pimste/Scribble/SETUP.md

 2. Select your project: `ejlvpfbwnnlsiasorcir`
 3. Click on "SQL Editor" in the left sidebar
 4. Click "New Query"
-5. Copy the entire contents of `supabase-schema.sql`
+5. Copy the entire contents of `supabase-schema-fixed.sql`
 6. Paste into the SQL editor
 7. Click "Run" to execute

 This will create:
-- ✅ All necessary tables (profiles, messages, contacts)
+- ✅ All necessary tables (profiles, messages, contacts, message_safety_analysis)
 - ✅ Row Level Security policies
 - ✅ Indexes for performance
 - ✅ Constraints and triggers

+**Note:** The `message_safety_analysis` table is used for OpenAI-powered parental control features.
+If you already have the base schema, see the migration SQL below to add just this table.

 ### Step 4: Run the Development Server
 ```bash